 Rehearsal for Reality z.s. is a registered participatory theatre association and cultural initiative that seeks to strengthen civic engagement, uphold human rights, promote social cohesion, and support global education and peace.
-We do this by creating spaces for groups experiencing injustice, and their allies, to tap into their power to foster new ways of personal and collective change, through theatre-based methods that spark dialogue and expression.
-We open aesthetic spaces that tell the truth about lived experience, and offer people opportunities to construct a new narrative, kickstart curiosity, and see conflict as a source of opportunity.
-Our projects and workshops strengthen collective power for change.
+It does this by creating spaces for groups experiencing injustice, and their allies, to tap into their power to foster new ways of personal and collective change, through theatre-based methods that spark dialogue and expression.
+It opens aesthetic spaces that tell the truth about lived experience, and offer people opportunities to construct a new narrative, kickstart curiosity, and see conflict as a source of opportunity.
+RfR's projects and workshops strengthen collective power for change.

-We work with community and civic groups, organizers, activists, humanitarian workers, peacebuilders and educators to devise interactive performances based on the real experiences of a shared social issue.
-We develop public forum theatre events for community dialogue, and policy theatre events for grassroots civic engagement and policy change.
-We offer workshops on theatre in global education, inclusion, and more using applied theatre methods.
+RfR works with community and civic groups, organizers, activists, humanitarian workers, peacebuilders and educators to devise interactive performances based on the real experiences of a shared social issue.
+Together, we co-create public forum theatre events for community dialogue, and policy/legislative theatre events for grassroots civic engagement and policy change.
+RfR offers workshops on theatre in global education, inclusion, and more using applied theatre methods.

-Underpinning our work are techniques from Theatre for Living and Theatre of the Oppressed.
-Depending on the project aim and setting, we may also draw on playback theatre and other devised forms to explore social issues and transform them into something aesthetically powerful that asks honest questions, sparks meaningful dialogue, and supports real change – both in the rehearsal room, and in the real world.
+Underpinning the work are techniques from Theatre for Living and Theatre of the Oppressed.
+Depending on the project aim and setting, I may also draw on playback theatre and other devised forms to explore social issues and transform them into something aesthetically powerful that asks honest questions, sparks meaningful dialogue, and supports real change – both in the rehearsal room, and in the real world.

-We believe that a just society is one in which all voices are heard.
-And we believe that theatre is an ideal vehicle to express views and explore issues of concern.
-Our association and our work are thus guided by a set of core values.
+RfR believes that a just society is one in which all voices are heard.
+And that theatre is an ideal vehicle to express views and explore issues of concern.
+The association and its work are thus guided by a set of core values.

 Belief in Change

 RfR upholds the belief that conflict is a source of possibility for individual and social change.